Fire Mountain Gems and Beads' Jewelry-Making Contest 2010 featuring Pearls, Organic Beads or Kato Polyclay™

 What materials do you most enjoy working with?

-Polymer clay, Swarovski Crystals, freshwater pearls and other semi-precious and precious jewels, shells and other.
+Polymer clay, crystals, freshwater pearls and other semi-precious and precious jewels, shells and other.

 What is the name of the piece you submitted with your success story?

 What inspired this design?

 My husband brought me an old broken down brass collar from a flea market.
 I tossed it in a drawer for several years and just recently thought it would be fun to try the design in polymer clay.

 How did it come together?
 For example, did you plan it out or did it define itself once you began working?

 I had a general plan, but I just let it happen!
 Because I'm mailing it to Fire Mountain, I reinforced it with another layer of clay on the back.
 After I baked it, the pearl color seemed to darken a little bit, which is unusual for Kato clay.

 When and how did you begin making jewelry/beading?